Join Us

 Water Chemistry and Fertigation Compatibility

-A simple jar test can be performed prior to fertigation injection to test for irrigation water incompatibility with liquid fertilizers.
-This is done by filling a glass jar with irrigation water directly from the source and at the temperature it is normally delivered to the irrigation system, and then mixing in liquid fertilizer at the desired concentration.
-Vigorously shake and aerate the solution for one minute and then let stand for 15 minutes.
-If any cloudiness in the solution forms, or one notes any solid precipitates settling to the bottom, suspended, or floating, there is significant likelihood of nozzle or emitter plugging with the chosen combination of water and fertilizer.
+A simple jar test can be performed before fertigation injection to test for irrigation water incompatibility with liquid fertilizers.
+Fill a glass jar with irrigation water and mix in liquid fertilizer at the desired concentration, shake and aerate the solution, and then let it stand.
+If any cloudiness forms or solid precipitates appear, there is significant likelihood of nozzle or emitter plugging.

 Timing of Fertilizer Application and Nutrient Uptake

 One of the most important benefits of fertigation is the increased control over application timing, which allows for in-season nutrient applications that can be split and applied to better match rapid nutrient uptake periods.
-In addition to timing, fertigation can be an important management practice in soils that are prone to leaching or other nutrient loss pathways.
-Therefore, when planning fertigation amount and timing, it is important to account for the crops total nutrient needs, timing of the need, estimated nutrition provided by the soil, and leaching potential.
+In addition to timing, fertigation can be a vital management practice in soils prone to leaching or other nutrient loss pathways.
+Therefore, when planning fertigation amount and timing, it is crucial to account for the crop's total nutrient needs, timing of the need, estimated nutrition provided by the soil, and leaching potential.

 Crops use different amounts of nutrients at different growth stages.
-For example, less than half the total N and P uptake occurs prior to the reproductive corn stages, whereas nearly 80% of the K uptake occurs prior to reproductive stages (Fig 3).
-Uptake of N, P, and K is more consistent for small grains and the majority of the uptake occurs during tillering and stem elongation (Fig 4).
-Information of this sort will help to determine optimal fertigation timing.
-Soil and tissue testing can help specify the crops nutrient requirements.
-Matching fertigation to major crop uptake periods will help maximize nutrient efficiency and increase crop yields and quality.
+For example, less than half the total N and P uptake occurs before the reproductive corn stages, while nearly 80% of K uptake happens before reproductive stages.
+For smaller grains, nutrient uptake is more consistent, occurring mainly during tillering and stem elongation.
+Information of this sort aids in determining optimal fertigation timing.
+Soil and tissue testing can specify crop nutrient requirements, helping to match fertigation with major crop uptake periods, thereby maximizing nutrient efficiency and increasing yields and quality.

-In high nitrogen loss scenarios, more frequent applications at lower rates of leachable nutrients may enhance your nutrient use efficiency, and save fertilizer costs.
-For example, Nebraska and other states recommend applying about 20-30 lb N/acre per irrigation for corn, starting with the first irrigation and ending when nitrogen uptake ceases (Ferguson, 2009).
+In scenarios with high nitrogen loss, more frequent, lower-rate applications of leachable nutrients can enhance nutrient use efficiency and save fertilizer costs.
+For example, applying 20-30 lb N/acre per irrigation for corn from the first irrigation until nitrogen uptake ceases is recommended in states like Nebraska (Ferguson, 2009).

 Economics of Fertigation vs. Broadcast Applications

 Few economic comparisons of fertigation vs. broadcast application of fertilizers have been conducted because of the difficulty in comparing total fertigation prices among agronomic companies.
-In addition to fluctuating prices of product, each agronomic company will charge differently for the various components of fertigation and the fertilizers.
-Agronomic companies often attempt to outbid one another and develop different pricing structures when it comes to fertilizer and fertigation services and sales.
-A simple method to evaluate the two methods is to use a partial budget approach.
-A partial budget simply evaluates the change due to the use of either fertigation or broadcast spreading.
-In the case below, broadcast application would be the base case and we will compare that to utilizing fertigation application.
-The table below provides a framework:
+In addition to fluctuating product prices, each company charges differently for various components and services.
+Agronomic companies often attempt to outbid one another and develop different pricing structures.
+A simple method to evaluate the two methods is a partial budget approach.
+This approach evaluates changes due to the use of either fertigation or broadcasting.
+The following table provides a framework for such an evaluation:

 Table 1